How To Motivate Your Child To Exercise Regularly – 5 Ways

 4. Use Exercise As A Form of Transportation

 We’ve all got places to go but rather than driving your child to their nursery in London or taking the bus to a playdate why not incorporate exercise as a form of transportation?
 Taking a walk each day or riding their bike to the park will not only get them moving, but the slightly longer journey will also give parents a chance to catch up with their children.
 You’ll probably find that this way they are too busy thinking about their destination that they don’t even notice they are exercising, and it becomes a great bonding experience too.

 5. Give gifts that promote exercise

 Kids love presents so, rather than buying them the latest computer game or toy for their birthday, give gifts that promote physical activity and perhaps push them towards a new hobby.
 Think rollerblades, ice skates and footballs.
 If they have their heart set on modern technology capitalise on games that encourage movement such as the Nintendo Wii.

 As cliche as it may sound a healthy body really, does have a healthy mind.
 When answering the question of how to motivate your child to exercise, you are likely to reap rewards when it comes to their academic performance too.

 In a world where convenience is king, everyone is becoming increasingly sedentary which isn’t good for mental or physical health.
 It’s our duty as parents to play an active role in encouraging children to get moving.
 But it doesn’t all have to be serious, exercise and sport should be fun so it’s also up to us to foster a love for these activities in our kid’s minds so eventually, they’ll want to stay active of their own accord.

 We hope this answered the question of how to motivate your child to exercise.
-See How We Incorporate Physical Activity Into The Curriculum:
+Learn more about our approach to health and nutrition here: